This post talks about

 - Have some reviews-you can do this by attending CS meetups and events in your local city and making friends

 - Read your potential host’s profile!!
 I’ve noticed that some hosts would have hidden keywords on their profile that they’d like you to mention in your requests

 - Personalize your request!
 Don’t mass send-even if you do, make it specific to the individual you are sending it do, changing a few lines based on their profile would do!

 - Stay polite, even if they don’t accept, it’s ok!

 Couchsurfing meetups are common in big cities.
 From weekly gatherings to monthly bar nights, a lot of cities are extremely active when it comes to meeting fellow travelers.
 These get together are generally attended by local CSers and tourists from afar, and is a great way to get a sense of the CouchSurfing culture.
 Of course, meetups usually come with incredible experiences that will further fuel your love for traveling.

 Like meetups, active CS cities usually have tons of events throughout the week.
 Whether it be a house party or a group tour of downtown L.A, there is an endless number of opportunities to meet other travelers and discover the city.
 You can also bring a friend or two to share the experience (and prevent potential calamities).

 In the events’ page, many people also post rideshare offers and trip agendas.
 Having looked up my hometown Toronto’s rather crammed listing of events, I noticed things ranging from religious gatherings to birthday parties.
 Trust me when I say there is something for everyone.

-Just this summer, CS released a new function called “Hangouts”.
+Couchsurfing’s “Hangouts” feature is only a couple of years’ old.
 When you list yourself as available to hang out, others in the area will be notified.
 Messages will be exchanged and times will be set up, but all in all, it is just a fast way of meeting local travelers who want to, well, hang out.

 Need some Travel Inspiration?
 If not, what are you waiting for?